Metal Combat: Falcon's Revenge: Development and release

 Metal Combat: Falcon's Revenge was created by Team Battle Clash, a group within Intelligent Systems made up of Nintendo R&D1 staff that developed games for the Super Scope light gun, which had previously worked on Battle Clash (1992).
 The game is one of several titles that requires the Super Scope.
 It was directed by chief graphic designer Toshitaka Muramatsu, who worked in the Fire Emblem and Paper Mario series, and produced by Gunpei Yokoi.
 Shinya Yamamoto and Toshihiro Nishii acted as two of the game's co-programmers, who later worked on Tetris Attack.
 (Note: Known in Japan as Panel de Pon (パネルでポン, Paneru de Pon)) The music was scored by Yuka Tsujiyoko, who also composed Battle Clash.

+The game was unveiled at the 1994 Summer Consumer Electronics Show (CES) under its original title, Battle Clash II, but the name was changed shortly before its North American release.
 Nintendo first published Metal Combat: Falcon's Revenge for the Super Nintendo Entertainment System in North America in December 1993, followed by Europe in May 1994.
-It was originally titled Battle Clash II, but the name was changed shortly before its North American launch.
 The game was housed in a 16-megabit (2 MB) cartridge using the OBC-1, a sprite manipulation enhancement chip.
 Metal Combat was only released in Western regions, as the Super Scope proved to be less popular in Japan.
 The cover was illustrated by artist Stephen Peringer.